lslucas/demo-firebase/README.md

 $ npm start
 ```

 Note: You should create your own firebase app on [https://console.firebase.google.com](https://console.firebase.google.com).
-Then change the keys on `lib/config.js`.
+Then, change the keys on `lib/config.js`.